CarloNicolini/fagso/README.md

     $> cmake -DPYTHON_SUPPORT=True ..
     $> make all

 CMake will show specific errors if some missing package is requested for the compilation.
+Just be sure always to be up-to-date with **numpy** and **cython** packages:

+    $> sudo pip install -U numpy cython

 Once `pyfagso` is compiled start a python console and import pyfagso as a normal Python module